-Getting Involved – Standing Committees
+Getting Involved – Committee Opportunities

 When family physicians bring their experience and insight to committee work, Division priorities become more grounded, practical, and responsive to the realities of primary care.
 Committees are where family physician voices help shape the priorities, projects, and partnerships that strengthen focused areas of care.
 If you are interested in applying for any of our current openings, here are a few key things to know: